 The research team also included Alexander Greninger and Keith Jerome, Department of Laboratory Medicine, UW School of Medicine; Kelly Hatfield, Allison James, Joanne Taylor, Anne Kimball, Melissa Arons, Laura Schieve, Nimalie Stone, John Jernigan, Sujan Reddy, and James Lewis, all of CDC COVID-19 Response Team; John Lynch, Timothy Dellit, and Seth Cohen, Department of Medicine, UW School of Medicine, Libby Page, Public Health Seattle& King County, and Albert Munanga, UW School of Nursing and Era Living Retirement Communities.
 Jerome is also an investigator at the Fred Hutchinson Cancer Research Center.

-Read the story at UW Medicine.
+Read the story at UW Medicine and a related story at Healio.
 Alison Roxby is an Assistant Professor of Global Health.
 Also, see the related story UW Volunteers Conduct COVID-19 Testing at Senior Living Communities.